Issamricin/multimodal-translation/TechnicalSepc.rst

 | In your test you don't need to have a server (libretranslate server) up since you can mock the server and product the network error etc..

 | finally, you need to run tox staff from the list to make sure things are correct before your push your changes to remote repo.
-See dmc-view *development* for tox list https://github.com/Issamricin/dmc-view/blob/master/docs/source/contents/development.rst
+See dmc-view *development* for tox list https://github.com/Issamricin/dmc-         view/blob/master/docs/source/contents/development.rst

+|
-| Example of a json object request which will come from the rest call from the web application
+| Example of a json object request which will come from the rest call from the web application (End Usage)

 .. code-block:: shell